beheerderdag/irods-perf-test/README.md

 # irods-perf-test
 iRODS performance test scripts

-This is a collection of scripts and procedures that run various iRODS commands (such as iput, iquest) and records the timing information.
-I also provide some queries and configuration information regarding postgres performance.
+This is a collection of scripts and procedures for running various iRODS commands (such as iput, iquest) and recording the timing information.
+The goal is to understand how iRODs is performing in various cases.
+I also provide some queries and configuration information regarding postgres.

 ## Getting Started
 The scripts here will create the test files and run the irods operations.
 I also describe the operations in detail so one can run them without the scripts as well.